wavesplatform/docs.wavesplatform/docs/en/ride/structures/script-actions/delete-entry.md

 # DeleteEntry

-> The `DeleteEntry` structure is available starting from node version 1.2.0, after activating of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
-Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.
+> :warning: The structure is introduced in Standard library **version 4** that is currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

 **DeleteEntry** is a structure that sets the paramaters of deletion of entry from the [account data storage](/en/blockchain/account/account-data-storage), which is performed as the result of the [callable function](/en/ride/functions/callable-function) invocation.